Frequently Asked Questions

 What does that mean in real terms?
 The NIPT test will detect 99% of pregnancies where a high probability of Down's Syndrome is present.

 The NIPT is more accurate than the first trimester combined test or second trimester quadruple test for estimating the chance or risk that the baby has Down's syndrome.
-The false positive rate for all trisomies is <0.1%.
-Conventional screening tests can miss 15% or more of trisomy 21 cases.
+The false positive rates are 0.01% for Downs Syndrome, 0.01% for Edwards Syndrome and 0.01 for Patau’s Syndrome, Conventional screening tests can miss 15% or more of trisomy 21 pregnancies.

 More information on the Warwick Evidence Systematic Review can be found here.